EIP Presents Historic Reciprocity Agreement Amongst CTA, SEPTA to To Boost Traditionally Underrepresented Contracting Efforts

-So, through their participation in the Equity in Infrastructure Project, the chief executives of CTA and SEPTA – Dorval R. Carter, Jr. and Leslie Richards – took bold action and signed a first-of-kind MOU to recognize each others' certified Small Business Enterprises (SBEs).
+So, through their participation in the chief executives of CTA and SEPTA – Dorval R. Carter, Jr. and Leslie Richards – took bold action and signed a first-of-kind MOU to recognize each others' certified Small Business Enterprises (SBEs).
 It's a model for other entities to replicate – the goal is to move toward broader reciprocity and even a national certification database.

 The signing took place in Washington, DC at AASHTO headquarters at an event held alongside the The Transportation Research Board (TRB) 102nd Annual Meeting, and AASHTO Executive Director Jim Tymon welcomed the wonderful audience that turned out to join us.
 Our Advisory Council Chair, HNTB's Diana Mendes, was also on hand, and we are grateful for the support that our partners at Anser Advisory provided for the event, as well.